sneha-balamurali/fpga/projects/pulse_counter.md

 ![set_up_e1_to_signal_generator](/images/photon_counter/set_up_e1_to_signal_generator.JPEG)

 - When observing the outputs:
-    - One DAC output will display the integrated count of pulses over your programmed window length such as in Figure 10 with the measured voltage corresponding to a certain number of pulses as covered in the background section.
+    - One DAC output will display the integrated count of pulses over your programmed window length such as in the image below with the measured voltage corresponding to a certain number of pulses as covered in the background section.
     - The other will toggle between high and low, indicating when the counter is in dead-time (ignoring new pulses).

 ![counted pulses over a window length on oscilloscope](/images/photon_counter/count_oscilloscope.JPEG)